 The University has an account with the clinicaltrials.gov registry, which provides online, searchable access to the public.
 Registration cannot be created until all regulatory approvals are in place.
 Please email email@example.com if you would like an individual user account, including the CI’s full name, title, work phone and email address.

-A research master file (RMF) should be compiled as soon as possible.
+Trial master file (TMF) should be compiled as soon as possible.
 We recommend that all study documents be filed together, in a coherent format, in order to enable ease of access.
-Our research master file index template can be adopted for your study:
+Our trial master file contents template can be adopted for your study: